 Vet ball is the best time of the year (in my opinion), definitely not one to miss!

-From having a coffee with a friend, to academic support, to professional support at the Centre of Wellbeing.
-There is so much support available at Surrey – you can find out more here.
+From having a coffee with a friend, to academic support, to professional support at the Centre of Wellbeing, there is so much support available at Surrey.
+Find out more here.

 5 years seems like an incredibly long time but it really does fly by.
 Try to enjoy all of the experience!